As Agile and Scrum methods have surged in popularity even outside of the software development space, the importance of product owners has, too.

 What is a product owner?

-From overseeing sprints to strategizing alongside developers, the product owner does a lot to keep product development moving in the right direction.
+From overseeing sprints to strategizing alongside developers, the product owner does a lot to keep digital product development moving in the right direction.
 A product owner has the authority to make important changes to a product and oversee product-related decisions.

 Above all else, this position implies having a strong understanding of internal workflow and core processes.